-The Annual General Meeting is the principal forum for shareholders, and we encourage all shareholders to attend (where appropriate) and participate.
+The Annual General Meeting is the principal forum for shareholders, and we encourage all shareholders to attend (where appropriate, subject to Covid-19 restrictions) and participate.
 The notice of the meeting is sent at least 21 days before the meeting.
 The Chairman of the Board and other directors, where possible, are present and are available to answer questions raised by shareholders.
-The Board ensure regular communication is made to all shareholders via periodic RNS announcements.
+The Board ensure regular communications are made to all shareholders via periodic RNS announcements.